Polystyrene

 Polystyrene (PS) /ˌpɒliˈstaɪriːn/ is a synthetic polymer made from monomers of the aromatic hydrocarbon styrene.
 Polystyrene can be solid or foamed.
 General-purpose polystyrene is clear, hard, and brittle.
 It is an inexpensive resin per unit weight.
-It is a poor barrier to oxygen and water vapour and has a relatively low melting point.
-Polystyrene is one of the most widely used plastics, the scale of its production being several million tonnes per year.
-Polystyrene can be naturally transparent, but can be colored with colorants.
-Uses include protective packaging (such as packing peanuts and in the jewel cases used for storage of optical discs such as CDs and occasionally DVDs), containers, lids, bottles, trays, tumblers, disposable cutlery, in the making of models, and as an alternative material for phonograph records.
+It is a poor barrier to air and water vapor and has a relatively low melting point.
+Polystyrene is one of the most widely used plastics, with the scale of its production being several million tonnes per year.
+Polystyrene is naturally transparent to visible light, but can be colored with colorants.
+Uses include protective packaging (such as packing peanuts and optical disc jewel cases), containers, lids, bottles, trays, tumblers, disposable cutlery, in the making of models, and as an alternative material for phonograph records.

 As a thermoplastic polymer, polystyrene is in a solid (glassy) state at room temperature but flows if heated above about 100 °C, its glass transition temperature.
 It becomes rigid again when cooled.
 This temperature behaviour is exploited for extrusion (as in Styrofoam) and also for molding and vacuum forming, since it can be cast into molds with fine detail.
+The temperatures behavior can be controlled by photocrosslinking.

 Under ASTM standards, polystyrene is regarded as not biodegradable.
 It is accumulating as a form of litter in the outside environment, particularly along shores and waterways, especially in its foam form, and in the Pacific Ocean.